Naomi Royde-Smith: Literary career

 As its title suggests, Jane Fairfax: A New Novel (1940) is inspired by Jane Austen's novel Emma.
-It is somewhat experimental in that it mixes together characters from Emma, characters devised by Royde-Smith, and the two authors themselves.
+It is experimental in that it mixes together characters from Emma, characters devised by Royde-Smith, and the two authors themselves.

-Royde-Smith published her last novel in 1960, as her vision was deteriorating towards blindness.
-In 1964, she died of renal failure.
+Royde-Smith published her last novel in 1960, her eyesight by then was rapidly deteriorating.
+She died in 1964 of renal failure.
 She is buried in Hampstead Cemetery.

 Personal life

 Royde-Smith met Walter de la Mare in 1911 and he fell in love with her.
 Over the next five years he wrote her almost 400 love letters even though he was married and had no intention of leaving his family.
 Royde-Smith was ambivalent about the relationship, though she enjoyed being de la Mare's muse, and she inspired some of his most significant work.

 Later, in 1926, she married Ernest Milton, a London-based Italian-American actor who played many roles with the Old Vic from 1918 and who also appeared as Robespierre in Alexander Korda’s 1934 film of The Scarlet Pimpernel.
 They lived in Hatfield, Chelsea, Wells, and Winchester, returning to London towards the end of Royde-Smith's life.